Dave Bass

-David Ira Bass (born June 21, 1950) is an American jazz pianist, composer, arranger, and lyricist who has released five albums: Gone (2010), NYC Sessions (2015), No Boundaries (2019),The Trio Vol. 1.
-(2021), and The Trio Vol. 2 (2022).
+David Ira Bass (born June 21, 1950) is an American jazz pianist, composer, arranger, and lyricist who has released eight albums: Gone (2010), NYC Sessions (2015), No Boundaries (2019),The Trio Vol. 1 (2021), The Trio Vol. 2 (2022), The Trio Vol. 3 (2023), Trio Nuevo (2024). and Trio Nuevo Vol 2 (2025).
 Due to a wrist injury in the mid-1980s, Bass left music to become an attorney.
 In January 2015, he retired from his position as a Deputy Attorney General for the California State Attorney General's office to devote himself to music.

 Early life and education

 Bass grew up in Cincinnati, Ohio, and began studying piano at the age of seven.
 He was accepted to the Berklee College of Music in Boston, but dropped out after a few months to study composition with George Russell, who had begun teaching his Lydian Chromatic Concept of Tonal Organization at the New England Conservatory of Music and piano with Madame Margaret Chaloff.

 With a family to support, he chose to enroll in college at the University of California at Irvine, earning his Bachelor of Arts in social ecology and graduating summa cum laude and Phi Beta Kappa in 1989.
 He went on to attend the UCLA School of Law, where he was an editor of the UCLA Law Review, clerked in the Sacramento legislative office of the American Civil Liberties Union and, in 1991, served as legal extern to Judge David F. Levi.
 Bass earned his J.D. in 1992 from the UCLA School of Law.